-I will tell you, sir, by way of private and under seal.
-I am a gentleman, and live here obscure and to myself; but were I known to his Majesty and the Lords, observe me, I would undertake, upon this poor head and life, for the public benefit of the state, not only to spare the entire lives of his subjects in general, but to save the one-half, nay three-fourths of his yearly charge in holding war, and against what enemy soever.
-And how would I do it think you ?-Why thus, sir :-- I would select nineteen more to myself, throughout the land: gentlemen they should be; of good spirit, strong and able constitution.
-I would choose them by an instinct that I have.
-And I would teach these nineteen the special rules; as, your Punto, your Reverso, your Stoccata, your Imbroccata, your Passada, your Montonto, till they could all play very near, or altogether, as well as myself.
-This done, say the enemy were forty thou-We twenty would come into the field, the sand strong. tenth of March, or thereabout, and we would challenge twenty of the enemy; they could not in their honour Well-we would kill them: challenge refuse us. twenty more-kill them: twenty more-kill them: twenty more-kill them too.
-And thus would we kill every man his ten a day-ten a day, that's ten score: ten score-that's two hundred: two hundred a day-five days a thousand-forty thousand-forty times five-five times forty-two hundred days, kill them all by computation.
-And this I will venture my poor gentleman-like carcass to perform (provided there be no treason practised upon us) by fair and discreet manhood; that is, civilly-by the sword.
+I will tell you, sir, by way of private and under seal, I am a gentleman, and live here obscure and to myself; but were I known to his Majesty and the Lords, observe me, I would undertake, upon this poor head and life, for the public benefit of the state, not only to spare the entire lives of his subjects in general, but to save the one-half, nay three-fourths of his yearly charge in holding war, and against what enemy soever.
+And how would I do it think you ?---Why thus, sir :-- I would select nineteen more to myself, throughout the land: gentlemen they should be; of good spirit, strong and able constitution.
+I would choose them by an instinct And I would teach these nineteen the that I have. special rules; as, your Punto, your Reverso, your Stoc. cata, your Imbroccata, your Passada, your Montonto, till they could all play very near, or altogether, as well as myself.
+This done, say the enemy were forty thousand strong.
+We twenty would come into the field, the tenth of March, or thereabout, and we would challenge twenty of the enemy; they could not in their honour refuse us.
+Well-we would kill them: challenge twenty more-kill them: twenty more-kill them: And thus would we twenty more-kill them too. kill every man his ten a day-ten a day, that's ten score: ten score-that's-two hundred: two hundred a day-five days a thousand-forty thousand-forty times five-five times forty-/wo hundred days, kill them all by computation.
+And this I will venture my poor gentleman-like carcase to perform (provided there be no treason practised upon us) by fair and discreet manacod; that is, evily-by the sword.